raveneliette/raveneliette/README.md

 # Hi, I'm Raven 👋

-## I love to code, learn new things, and build Front-End projects.
+## I love to code, learn new things, and build projects.

-- 📚 I’m currently learning Sass
+- 📚 I’m currently learning Sass and CSS Animations
-- 🚀 2022 Goals: Looking forward to becoming a Full-Stack Developer.
-Collaborate with other people.
+- 🚀 Looking forward to becoming a Full-Stack Developer and collaborating with other people
-- 💡 Fun fact: I love to play story-driven video games.
+- 💡 I'm a Minecraft veteran

 ### Languages and Tools I use: